Functions

 Function declaration

-1func functionname(parametername type) returntype {
+1func functionname(parametername datatype) returntype {

 2 //function body